 Your PADI Scuba instructors will have almost everything you need when diving, but you must also be prepared to have the most optimal experience possible.
 Here are eight things that you should do to prepare for a dive trip:

-- Avoid consuming alcohol or drugs a day or two before your diving at Phuket.
+- Avoid consuming alcohol or drugs a day or two before Phuket diving.

 - Drink water and drinks that have electrolytes the morning before your dive.